devilry/devilry-django/not_for_deploy/docs/sysadmin/migrationguides/migrate-from-6.3.1-to-6.3.2.rst

 - Dependency cleanup and updates.
     - ``dj-static`` has been replaced by ``whitenoise``.
     - RQ and related dependencies has been updated to newer versions that are redis 5+ compatible.
+- Separate optional dependencies specifier for s3 storage (see requirements.txt changes section below).
+- First class S3 compatible storage support with setup examples and local development environment.
 - Various fixes related to using blob storage and memory usage, including settings cleanup, blob storage based zip file creation with stable memory usage.
-- Separate optional dependencies specifier for s3 storage (see requirements.txt changes section below).
 - Switch from ZIP to ``.tar.gz`` format for feedbackset downloads.